Finding Credit Card Debt Relief

 Are there government credit card debt relief programs?

-Currently, there are no government-sponsored or government-backed programs that provide credit card debt relief to consumers.
+Currently, no government-sponsored or government-backed programs provide credit card debt relief to consumers.
 For example, unlike what you see with federal student loans, you cannot apply to have credit card debt forgiven without penalties.
 No program allows you to refinance or modify the terms of your credit card agreement like there were with mortgages during the Great Recession.

 What the government does provide is oversight and regulation of debt relief services: